Medication Search: Simponi I.V.

 Breast-feeding: It is not known if this medication passes into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

-Children: The safety and effectiveness of using this medication have not been established for children.
+Children: The safety and effectiveness of using the subcutaneous form of this medication have not been established for children.
+Children 2 years of age and over may use the intravenous form of golimumab to treat pJIA.
 Children less than 18 years of age may be at an increased risk of developing certain blood cancers.

 What other drugs could interact with this medication?